 Humane Society of Manatee County Veterinary Clinic is open to the public by appointment and offers high quality, low-to-moderate cost veterinary care for cats and dogs in Manatee County and surrounding counties.
 The veterinary clinic, located at 2415 14th Street West in Bradenton, offers a full range of veterinary services.
 The clinic is open six (6) days a week (Mon – Fri 8 a.m. – 5 p.m. and Sat 8 a.m. – 4:30 p.m.) for wellness appointments, vaccines and spay and neuter surgery.

 Since opening its doors in September of 2015, the veterinary clinic has evolved from a high volume spay and neuter clinic and vaccine clinic into a full-service veterinary clinic.
-The expansion of clinic services has continued and includes wellness services, preventative medicine, dental services, x-ray, diagnostic blood and serum analysis, heartworm treatment, minor surgeries and most recently added no appointment necessary vaccine clinic held on the second and fouth Saturday of each month from 9 a.m. – 2 p.m.
-Pet meds, flea and tick prevention products and prescription cat and dog food are available for purchase at the clinic or online by current clinic clients.
+The expansion of clinic services has continued and includes wellness services, preventative medicine, dental services, x-ray, diagnostic blood and serum analysis, heartworm treatment, and minor surgeries.
+Pet meds, flea, and tick prevention products, and prescription cat and dog food are available for purchase at the clinic or online by current clinic clients.